Tree Care: Mulch Madness – How to Properly Mulch a Tree!

 Photo: One of our dedicated volunteers, Nancy, places a plastic mower guard around the base of a young willow oak.

 A note on inorganic and dyed mulches:

-Inorganic mulches, such as pulverized rubber, gravel, and landscape fabric, cause environmental problems and are not recommended for use.
+Inorganic mulches, such as pulverized rubber, gravel, or landscape fabric, cause environmental problems and are not recommended for use.
 These materials do not decompose or improve soil structure.
-They wash away and become litter in our waterways.
-Dyed mulches (red, black, green etc.) leach toxic chemicals that harm beneficial soil bacteria, insects and even plants.
+They wash away in rain storms and become litter in our waterways.
+Dyed mulches (red, black, green etc.) leach toxic chemicals that harm beneficial soil bacteria, insects and even your plants.
 Not only are the dyes harmful, but the wood sources are questionable.
 The types of wood that can absorb these dyes often come from pallets or reclaimed treated wood from construction or demolition sites.
 Dyed mulch contains chemicals such as creosote and CCA (Chromated Copper Arsenate, used in the manufacturing of pressure-treated wood).
 Not something you want to put in your garden!

 Incorrect Mulching Practices

-Photos: (L) An Eastern redbud that arrived from the nursery with its root flare buried by 3 inches of soil.
+Photo: An Eastern redbud that arrived from the nursery with its root flare buried by 3 inches of soil.